ShaneMill1/edr-automation/README.md

 # edr-automation
-This is a lean version of the Environmental Data Retrieval API to test grib ingestion
+This is an implementation of the Environmental Data Retrieval API to test grib ingestion

 Navigate to edr-api.
 In the docker.cmd file, you will need to change the volume path to a path on the local host system where data will be stored.
 I recommend it being outside of the file path that contains the Dockerfile so that when you rebuild